-QuickCheck is a device that aids in the diagnosis of peritonitis in seconds rather than in hours or days, using current methods for people living with kidney failure.
+QuickCheck is a diagnostic device that aids in the diagnosis of peritonitis in seconds rather than in hours or days, using current methods for people living with kidney failure.

 For patients on peritoneal dialysis, 3 out of 20 deaths are associated with peritonitis.

 Peritonitis is a serious condition, that starts with an infection of the peritoneum, a complication of Peritoneal Dialysis (PD).
 Current Peritonitis diagnostic methods are typically received 48 hours after testing.
 This puts vulnerable patients at very high risk.

 QuickCheck’s rapid technology measures Leukocyte levels and acts as an early warning system.
 It enables patients to receive treatment much more efficiently and effectively.
 The compact, portable diagnostic device is designed for nurses to use in clinics or patient’s homes.
 The instant clear results allow healthcare professionals to determine whether treatment is required, improving patient outcomes.